 - Glycemic index was similar for Danish girls and boys aged 10 and 16 years, whereas 16-year-old boys had a higher daily dietary glycemic load than both girls of a similar age and younger girls and boys

 - Glycemic index and glycemic load were positively associated with body fatness among Danish 16-year-old boys, whereas no associations were found between girls or younger boys.
 A difference in dietary glycemic index of 10% was associated with a 6 (standard error, 2)% higher skinfold thickness sum, whereas a dietary glycemic load of 10% was associated with a 1 (standard error, 0.6)% higher skinfold thickness sum among 16-year-old boys

-- Associations between energy-adjusted dietary glycemic index or glycemic load and body mass index were not significant among each group of age and gender.
+- Associations between energy-adjusted dietary glycemic index or glycemic load and BMI were not significant among each group of age and gender.

 - Dietary glycemic values were positively associated with body fatness among 16-year-old Danish boys, whereas no associations were found among 16-year-old girls, potentially because of under-reporting